NuriaQueralt/covid19-epidemiology-ontology/README.md

 The COVID-19 Epidemiology and Monitoring Ontology (CEMO) provides a common ontological model to make epidemiological quantitative data for monitoring the COVID-19 outbreak machine-readable and interoperable to facilitate its exchange, integration and analysis, to eventually support evidence-based rapid response.
 This ontology is built following knowledge-engineering standards and the OBO principles to bridge epidemiology into the semantic landscape of the biomedical sciences.
 See a detailed description of the model and the axiom patterns implemented in the following section.

 This is the first release of the ontology, which will be refined iteratively with domain experts and users.
-This project was conceived during the [virtual BioHackathon COVID-19 2020](https://github.com/virtual-biohackathons/covid-19-bh20/) [(BH-COVID19 2020 GitHub)](https://github.com/virtual-biohackathons/covid-19-bh20/wiki/Ontology) and started at the ELIXIR-Europe BioHackathon 2020 [(BH-EU 2020 GitHub)](https://github.com/elixir-europe/BioHackathon-projects-2020/tree/master/projects/30), see project description below.
+This project was conceived during the [virtual BioHackathon COVID-19 2020](https://github.com/virtual-biohackathons/covid-19-bh20/) [(BH-COVID19 2020 GitHub)](https://github.com/virtual-biohackathons/covid-19-bh20/wiki/Ontology) and started at the ELIXIR-Europe BioHackathon 2020 [(BH-EU 2020 GitHub)](https://github.com/elixir-europe/BioHackathon-projects-2020/tree/master/projects/30), see project description below, and continued during the [SWAT4HCLS virtual hackathon 2021](https://swat4hcls.wiki.opencura.com/wiki/Main_Page#Title:_Adding_logical_structure_to_the_COVID-19_epidemiology_ontology).
 This project is the result of the commitment and volunteering work of scientists, experts and any person with interest in contributing.

+### I want to give you feedback

+Please leave us a comment on the [issue tracker](https://github.com/NuriaQueralt/covid19-epidemiology-ontology/issues).

+### I want to contribute

-Feel free to contact or fork the repo to contribute!
+Feel free to fork & make PR to contribute!

 Note that **CEMO is currently under development** and subject to change.

 Please leave us a comment on the [issue tracker](https://github.com/NuriaQueralt/covid19-epidemiology-ontology/issues) if you want to be involved.

 ## Formal description